Strengthening and Empowering Communities via Education & Support Systems

 Drinking and Driving knowingly

-Families F1rst is a parenting program in which parents learn how to communicate more effectively with their children.
+Families F1rst is a 6-week parenting program in which parents learn how to communicate more effectively with their children.
 Learning techniques to discipline in positive ways, and to build their kids’ self-esteem.
 Parents also have the opportunity to share their method of rapport to help other parents.
-DCTS offers Families F1rst Program for all programming.

 Goals of the Families F1rst Program: